Red Eye (2005 American film): Plot

+Jackson orders Lisa to call the hotel and have the Keefe family moved from their regular suite to one where a missile launched from a boat in the harbor will strike.
+Otherwise, her father, Joe, will be killed.
+Lisa makes several attempts to delay making the call and get help, going as far as writing a fake bomb threat in the bathroom.
+However, a combination of bad luck and Jackson's vigilance thwarts all her efforts.

-When the sky phones are operational again, Lisa calls Cynthia and has her move the Keefe family to the targeted suite.
-She then pleads with Jackson to call off the accomplice waiting outside Joe's house, but he refuses until the assassination is confirmed.
+Eventually, Lisa calls her co-worker, Cynthia, and has the Keefe family moved to the targeted suite.
+Jackson refuses to call off the hitman waiting outside Joe's house until the assassination is confirmed.

-As the plane lands at Miami International Airport, Lisa reveals that she got the scar Jackson noticed on her chest during a violent rape at knife point two years earlier, and that she swore after the assault that something like that would never happen again.
-She then stabs Jackson in the throat with a ballpoint pen, grabs his phone, and flees the plane.
+As the plane lands at Miami International Airport, Lisa reveals she was attacked and raped at knifepoint two years earlier and vows it will never happen again.
+She stabs Jackson in the throat with a ballpoint pen, grabs his phone, and flees the plane.

-To further slow Jackson down, the young girl who had previously observed him and Lisa trips him, making it look like an accident.
-Lisa makes her way to the airport exit while evading both Jackson and security personnel; once outside, she steals an unattended SUV.
-She calls Cynthia, telling her to evacuate the hotel and warn all of the Keefes.
-Cynthia, the Keefes, and U.S. Secret Service agents escape seconds before a Javelin missile hits the room.
+Once outside, Lisa, chased by Jackson, makes her way to the airport exit and steals an unattended SUV.
+She calls Cynthia and says to evacuate the hotel.
+Cynthia, the Keefes, and U.S. Secret Service agents vacate the suite seconds before a missile destroys it and damages the hotel's upper floors.

-The cell phone's battery dies as Lisa is calling her dad.
-Arriving at his house and seeing the hitman at the front door, she hits and kills him with the car when he shoots at her with a suppressed pistol.
-Lisa's dad is unharmed and has called 9-1-1.
+The cell phone's battery dies as Lisa calls her father, so she rushes to his house.
+She hits and kills the hitman with the car as he shoots at her, crashing into the front door.
+Joe is unharmed and has called 9-1-1.

-Lisa calls Cynthia, unaware Jackson arrived and incapacitated her dad.
-He pursues her throughout the house.
+Jackson arrives and incapacitates Joe, then pursues Lisa throughout the house.
 As they struggle, he throws her down the staircase.
-Lisa, stunned, retrieves the dead hitman's gun and shoots Jackson.
-Wounded, he disarms her and is about to kill her when a revived Joe shoots Jackson with the gun.
-Lisa returns to the hotel to provide assistance where Keefe praises both women for their actions.
+Lisa retrieves the dead hitman's gun and shoots Jackson.
+Though wounded, he disarms Lisa and is about to kill her when the revived Joe, finds the gun and shoots Jackson.
+Lisa returns to the hotel to provide assistance.
+Keefe praises both women for saving his and his family's life.